 Teaching or revising long vowels?
 These long vowel cards are just for you!

 Long vowels can be confusing to an early reader.
 The key is revision, revision, revision!
-The more a student hears the different sound, the easier it is to recognize it in a word to spell correctly.
+The more a student hears the different sounds, the easier it is to recognize them in a word to spell correctly.
 Make it fun and the learning will come easier too!

 How to use the long vowel cards:

 - Read the words on the cards over and over again to work on fluency.

 - Play 30 seconds: try to explain all the words in 30 seconds to your friend without saying the actual word.
 For instance “leaf”- it is something that grows on trees and has the long e sound…

 - Make a sentence with each word on the card.

 - Make silly sentences trying to use more than one of the words in a sentence- The dogs eat meat or steal a leaf in my dream.

 - Use the cards as a quick assessing tool.
 Let the student read through the words and see where he/she still struggles.